crb912/fvwm3-config/README.md

 # FVWM on Ubuntu 21.04

+I'm tired of the endless bugs and updates of the GNOME desktop.
+Therefore, I switched to FWVM and no longer use Ubuntu's default GNOME desktop.

 [FVWM](https://www.fvwm.org/) is an ICCCM-compliant multiple virtual desktop window manager for the X Window system.
 It is configured by editing text-based configuration files.

-I use fvwm 3.1.0.4 vesion.

 ## Part I: Install fvwm and quick start